minhiu/TicTacToe/README.md

 # TicTacToe
-CECS 343
+CECS 343<br>
-Name: Tic-Tac-Toe by Hieu Pham, Sean Masterson, Brandon Walker, Alex Banh
+Made by Hieu Pham, Sean Masterson, Brandon Walker, Alex Banh

 Identifier UC-TTT (A unique identifier for this use case, e.g. UC10)